Biography of the writer

 • Miracles in a sieve, etc.

-Marshak has many small children's poems,which cover the experience of children's life in all its manifestations.
-Interesting alphabet in verse and pictures, written by the author for kids helps them learn letters and remember funny poems.
-In children's works, the author unobtrusively, sometimes with humor, teaches children to distinguish between good and evil, sympathize, help those who are weaker.
-He ridicules human shortcomings and fosters love for his homeland.
-It is useful for children to read the verses and tales of S. Ya.
+Marshak has many short children's poems,which cover the experience of children's life in all its manifestations.
+An interesting ABC in verses and pictures, written by the author for kids helps them learn letters and remember funny poems.
+In children's works, the author unobtrusively, sometimes with humor, teaches children to distinguish between good and evil, to sympathize, to help those who are weaker.
+He ridicules human shortcomings and cultivates love for the homeland.
+It is useful for children to read poems and fairy tales by S. Ya.
 Marshak.
-They develop thinking, imagination and emotional receptivity, help in moral education.
+They develop thinking, imagination and emotional sensitivity, help in moral education.

 Comments